How To Set Up A Linux Network

 - Because they are not on the same logical network, the Windows PC sends out an ARP request using the default gateway's IP address

-- The default gateway (router) responds to the Windows PC supplying the Windows PC with its (router interface) MAC address so the Windows PC now has both of the destination addresses it needs to send the HTTP packets to CORP1
+- The default gateway (router) responds to the Windows PC supplying the Windows PC with its (router interface) MAC address so the Windows PC now has both of the destination addresses it needs to send the HTTP request packets to CORP1

-- The Windows PC sends out the HTTP packets to the default gateway and the switch, knowing the MAC addresses of the Windows PC and the default gateway router interface, sets up a virtual direct connection between the two and the HTTP traffic is sent
+- The Windows PC sends out the HTTP request packets to the default gateway and the switch, knowing the MAC addresses of the Windows PC and the default gateway router interface, sets up a virtual direct connection between the two and the HTTP traffic is sent

 - The default gateway router removes the Ethernet frame (de-encapsulation) and looks at the network portion of the IP address in the incoming packets to determine what network the destination computer is on

 - The default gateway router checks its routing table and finds that the destination network is connected to one of its interfaces (the 172.17.0.1 interface)

 - The default gateway router sends an ARP request out of this interface with the IP address of the destination computer (CORP1)

 - CORP1 responds to the router with supplying it (router) with its (CORP1) MAC address so the router now has both of the destination addresses it needs to forward the packets onto CORP1

 - The default gateway router re-encapsulates the packet with a new Ethernet frame using CORP1's destination MAC address and the source MAC address of its 172.17.0.1 interface and forwards the packets to CORP1.
 The switch, knowing the MAC addresses of the router interface and CORP1, sets up a virtual direct connection between the two and the HTTP traffic is forwarded